ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R3]**

-The setting or calculation of a Base Fee MUST be well documented and verifiable.
+The setting and/or calculation of a Base Fee MUST be well documented and verifiable.

-[[R3]](#r3) Testability: Documentation about the setting or calculation of a Base Fee can be reviewed by individuals, and subsequently compared to computer code the sets or calculates a Base Fee.
+[[R3]](#r3) Testability: Documentation about the setting and/or calculation of a Base Fee can be reviewed by individuals, and subsequently compared to computer code that sets and/or calculates a Base Fee.
+And computer code is always testable.
+Therefore, the requirement is testable.

+#### **[R4]**

+The setting and/or calculation of an Execution Fee MUST be well documented and verifiable.

+[[R4]](#r4) Testability: Documentation about the setting and/or calculation of an Execution can be reviewed by individuals, and subsequently compared to computer code that sets and/or calculates an Execution Fee.
+And computer code is always testable.
+Therefore, the requirement is testable.

+#### **[R5]**

+The setting of a Priority Fee MUST be well documented and verifiable.

+[[R5]](#r5) Testability: Documentation about the setting of a Priority Fee can be reviewed by individuals, and subsequently compared to computer code that sets a Priority Fee.
 And computer code is always testable.
 Therefore, the requirement is testable.